How to Install RPM Packages on Ubuntu

 Installing a converted .rpm file on Ubuntu.

-You can also directly install .rpm packages on Ubuntu without previously converting them.
-However, you need to have installed the alien tool mentioned in the previous section.
+RPM packages can also be installed directly on Ubuntu without previously converting them.
+This procedure also requires the alien tool mentioned in the previous section.

 Warning: This command can lead to serious compatibility issues if you attempt to run it with important system packages since RPM was not developed for Debian-based distributions.